rymdkraftverk/level1/docs/api/once.md

 `callback` (Function): Executed when a `delay` amount of game updates has passed.

-`delay` (Number, optional): Game updates before executing the callback.
-If not integer, will be rounded down to the nearest integer
+`delay` (Integer, optional): Game updates before executing the callback.

 ## Returns